manishjoshi394/n-body-simulation/README.md

 If I do-
 - `javac CollisionSystem.java`
 - `java CollisionSystem < sample-data-files/diffusion.txt`
 - Then, a Diffision of particles simulation window appears as shown on the right.
-[Thanks to GIPHY, where i made the GIFs](https://giphy.com)
+[Thanks to GIPHY, where i made the GIFs from onscreen recordings](https://giphy.com)
 <img src = "/docs/img/diffusion.gif" align = "right"/>

 Simulation stops after some minutes as configured in the default `main()` method inside `CollisionSystem` class.